 You can vote in Chicago if you’ll be 18 years old by Election Day.
 (This means you can vote in the 2019 Mayoral Election if you were born on or before February 26th, 2001.)

 You must be a U.S. citizen, live in Chicago at least 30 days before the election, not claim the right to vote elsewhere, and not be in prison or jailfor a conviction.

 If I'm not registered, how can I register to vote?

-If you have an Illinois state ID or driver’s license, you can register online nearer to the election.
-Registration is down right now, but you can find it here and we’ll update this site when it’s back up.
+If you have an Illinois state ID or driver’s license, you can register online here.
 If you don’t have those forms of ID but qualify to vote (see above), you can still register by printing and filling out this form.
 You may also need to bring identification when you vote—more info here.